 6. “Your work is done in isolation with no tutor support or class discussion time.”

-While it is true online degrees do not include face-to-face meetups, every online student is assigned their own tutor who delivers regular live Q&A sessions and can be contacted for extra support via either email, skype or telephone.
-You will also regularly participate in online discussion forums with your classmates that will give you an opportunity to discuss a range of topics looking at different perspectives and apply your learning to real-world scenarios.
+While it is true that online degrees do not include face-to-face meetups, every module is led by a tutor who delivers regular live Q&A sessions and can be contacted for extra support via either email or telephone.
+You will also regularly participate in online discussion forums with your classmates which will give you an opportunity to discuss a range of topics looking at different perspectives and apply your learning to real-world scenarios.

 Depending on the course you chose, your syllabus may also include a number of group projects, presentations from the industry leaders and other collaborative projects.
-This helps encourage you to interact with your fellow classmates and get to know students not just from the UK but from across the globe!
+This helps encourage you to interact with your fellow classmates and get to know students from across the globe.

 7. “I will be viewed as just another student and won’t receive any personal support.”

 We are fully aware of the challenges our students may face and the need to fit studies around other work and personal commitments.
-That’s why all students are assigned their own personal student adviser, there to support you wherever needed.
-This can cover anything from staying organised to meet assignment deadlines through to advice when it comes to any changes in personal circumstances.
+That’s why all students are assigned their own dedicated Student Adviser, there to support you wherever needed.
+This can cover anything from staying organised to meet assignment deadlines, through to advice when it comes to any changes in personal circumstances.

-We hope this post has gone some way to relieving any doubts you may have had about studying towards a degree at the University of Essex Online.
-Please visit our course department pages.
-If you still have any questions you can chat with our team or download our prospectus today.
+We hope this post has gone some way to relieving any doubts you may have had about studying towards a degree at University of Essex Online.
+If you still have any questions you can chat with our Admissions team or download our prospectus today.